 If you’re interested in learning more about the 3-legged stool model, feel free to contact me.
 You don’t need to be a spiritual person already to benefit from this model.
 Together, we can tap further into this method and discover how unfolding your spirituality can help you on your road to recovery.

-If you would like support and are looking for a therapist, please contact me for a free consultation.
+If you would like support and are looking for a therapist, you can learn more about addiction counseling here.
+When you are ready, please contact me for a free consultation.